Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/02-Environment-Setup/I. Windows-Server-Setup.md

 After installation, I performed the following:

-- Kept the machine name as `WIN-D2PQBCI88JQ`
+- Changed the machine name to `WinServer2025`
 - Set a **static IP address**: `192.168.1.10`
 - Configured DNS to point to itself (`192.168.1.10`)
 - Set the computer’s **time zone**